mtr65/tempidity-logger/README.md

 https://pimylifeup.com/raspberry-pi-humidity-sensor-dht22/

-This got me up and running but I decided to modify the code to simplify the file paths for logging and change the display formatting while adding a conversion to Fahrenheit for display as well.
-Overall I made the code easier to follow with a more logical main loop format.
+This got me up and running but I decided to modify the code to simplify the file paths for logging and change the display formatting while adding a conversion to Fahrenheit for display(not logged to file).
+After my changes I went back over it all to clean up some spots to make it easier to follow while adding a more logical main loop format.

 Below is the pinout description from the guide above for connectng the DHT22 module followed by a link showing the wiring diagram for using a breadboard circuit.